A model of persistent breaking of continuous symmetry: Discussion

 At finite temperature $T$ certain fixed points with $g_3<0$, which appear for all $N\geq \max(m+5,2m)$ and particular $\alpha$, exhibit spontaneous symmetry breaking $O(m)\times O(N-m) \rightarrow O(m-1)\times O(N-m)$.
 Since the theory is scale-invariant, symmetry breaking persists at all temperatures.
 Thus our model provides a generalization of \cite{Chai:2021djc} which considered the case of $m=1$ and reported persistent breaking of discrete $\Z_2=O(1)$ symmetry.
-The crucial ingredient in our construction is the non-local interactions, which is necessary to circumvent the CHMW no-go theorem.
-In light of the previous attempts to achieve the persistent breaking behavior with local interactions, which were either UV-incomplete \cite{Weinberg:1974hy}, or required fractional dimensions \cite{Chai:2020zgq,Chai:2020onq} where unitarity is violated \cite{Hogervorst:2015akt}, or required strictly infinite $N$ \cite{Chaudhuri:2020xxb,Chaudhuri:2021dsq}, one naturally wonders if the persistent breaking of a discrete symmetry is possible in a UV-complete, unitary, relativistic three-dimensional theory with local interactions?
-A candidate for such a model was suggested in \cite{Chai:2020zgq,Chai:2020onq}.
-However, it is hard to establish the existence of PSB phenomenon in their model directly in $2+1$ dimensions.
-A similar question regarding continuous symmetry is answered by the CHMW theorem which prohibits such a behavior.
-Interpreting results of this paper as an evidence that non-locality of interactions is more important than the discreteness of symmetry to achieve persistent breaking, we tend to conclude that the answer to the question above is negative.
-It would therefore be an important step to generalize the CHMW no-go result to include discrete symmetries.
+The crucial ingredient in the present construction is the non-local interaction, which is necessary to circumvent the CHMW no-go theorem.
+In contrast, existing examples of {\it local} theories which exhibit persistent symmetry breaking are either UV-incomplete \cite{Weinberg:1974hy}, or require fractional dimensions \cite{Chai:2020zgq,Chai:2020onq} where unitarity is violated \cite{Hogervorst:2015akt}, or require strictly infinite $N$ \cite{Chaudhuri:2020xxb,Chaudhuri:2021dsq}.
+In particular, it is still an open question whether persistent breaking of a discrete symmetry is possible in a {\it local}, UV-complete, unitary, relativistic three-dimensional theory.
+A candidate for such a model was suggested in \cite{Chai:2020zgq,Chai:2020onq}.\footnote{The example in \cite{Chai:2021djc} is manifestly non-local.} However, it is hard to establish the existence of PSB phenomenon in their model directly in $2+1$ dimensions.
+A similar question regarding continuous symmetry in $2+1$ dimensions is answered by the CHMW theorem which prohibits such a behavior.
+It would therefore be interesting to generalize the CHMW no-go result in the context of {\it local}, UV-complete, unitary, relativistic three-dimensional theories with discrete symmetries.

 Our results prompt further research.
 Recently, generalized free fermionic models, perturbed by four-fermionic interaction, have been considered in \cite{Chai:2021wac}.
 It would be interesting to see if such non-local models lead to conformal fixed points which can exhibit persistent symmetry breaking.
 Beyond the fermionic QFTs one can ask a similar question already for the lattice settings.
 It is well-known that in local, i.e.~short range lattice models symmetries are always restored at sufficiently large temperatures, of the order of the inverse lattice size \cite{Bratteli:1979tw}.
 This is also the case for models with exponentially decaying interactions, which should be regarded as local in all physical senses.
 The question our work poses is to see if for lattices with the polynomial interactions the results of \cite{Bratteli:1979tw} break down and if persistent breaking is possible.